A Guide to Beverley, East Yorkshire

 Regular Sunday services are held at the Minster and the Beverley Minster choir sing at the major services on Sundays and on Thursday night at Choral Evensong.
 Many of the church buildings are available for hire and the Minster is also a popular wedding destination.

-The Minster welcomes thousands of visitors a year and is usually open every day however it is worth checking the church website before you visit.
+The Minster welcomes thousands of visitors a year from East Yorkshire and around the world.
+It is usually open every day however it is worth checking the church website before you visit.
 Members of the church staff are usually available to answer questions or to address special needs.
 Leaflets are available in several languages just inside the main door which provide a self guided tour of the building.
 Visitors can also download an app from the church's website which gives you a self guided tour of the Minster, identifying the important points of interest.